Skip to content

 --llm-api-key "<provided-api-key>"

-If you prefer not to pipe the installer into bash, download the bundle explicitly:
+If you prefer not to pipe the bootstrap script into bash, download the binary explicitly:

 Trust the internal CA